ccxtechnologies/crosstooler/README.md

 The toolchains include C and C++ compilers (and a relavent libc and Ada runtime) but are primarily intended for building Ada applications.

-Requires [Alire](https://alire.ada.dev) to build and run the bulder tool.
+[Alire](https://alire.ada.dev) is used to build and run the crosstooler tool.

-These toolchains could be used on their own but are really intended to be loaded and used with Alire.
+The generated toolchains can be used on their own but are really intended to be loaded and used with Alire.

-The corsstooler application is intended to run on a Linux host system and may not work on other platforms.
+The crosstooler application is intended to run on a Linux host system and may not work on other platforms.

 To build: